vyos/vyos-documentation/docs/appendix/examples/ha.rst

    set high-availability vrrp group public vrid '113'

-Create vrrp sync-group
+Create VRRP sync-group
 ----------------------

 The sync group is used to replicate connection tracking.
 It needs to be assigned to a random VRRP group, and we are creating a sync group called ``sync`` using the vrrp group ``int``.

 .. code-block:: none

    set high-availability vrrp sync-group sync member 'int'

 Testing
 -------

 At this point, you should be able to see both IP addresses when you run ``show interfaces``\ , and ``show vrrp`` should show both interfaces in MASTER state (and SLAVE state on router2).

 .. code-block:: none